-The present distribution of elephant populations in South Africa in relation to rainfall is shown in Fig.6, and the actual size of each range is given i 1990 and 1991 (see Table 2).
-In sharp contrast to the Pan-African trend where elephant numbers and range are shrinking (Douglas-Hamilton, 1989; Parker and Graham, 1989; Caughley, Dublin and Parker, 1990) the range available to elephants under legal protection and secure management in South Africa has increased by 274 300 ha (11%) under State control, and by 119 430 ha (5%) in private ownership since 1979.
+The difference between the above figure for elephant range in South Africa and that quoted by Douglas-Hamilton (1989) is largely due to the translocation of elephants to several game reserves and privately owned ranches from 1990 to 1994 (see Table 2).
+In sharp contrast to the Pan-African trend where elephant numbers and range are shrinking (Douglas-Hamilton 1989; Parker and Graham 1989; Caughley, Dublin and Parker 1990) the range available to elephants under legal protection and secure management in South Africa has increased by 479 178 ha (16%) under State control, and by 270 180 ha (9%) in private ownership since 1979.

-22. Population (estimates and trends): The status of the major elephant populations in South Africa is determined annually during the dry season by means of a total count carried out by helicopter in the Addo and Kruger National Parks and either helicopter or fixed- wing aircraft on private reserves (Dublin, 1989).
+22. Population (estimates and trends): The status of the major elephant populations in South Africa is determined annually during the dry season by means of a total count carried out by helicopter in the Addo Elephant and Kruger national parks and either helicopter or fixed-wing aircraft on private reserves (Dublin 1989).
 In the case of Kruger there is a mean 1,4% variation from year to year between the expected and actual count which can be attributed to census technique, weather and other factors which can influence a count.
-The census at Addo is more precise (as virtually all animals in the population are individually known).
+The census at the Addo National Park is more precise (as virtually all animals in the population are individually known).
 The number of elephants in Tembe, which is a mosaic of forest and dense woodland where aerial counts are not successful, are estimated on the basis of known animals, evidence of movements from tracks and droppings and helicopter counts.
 Census techniques are designed to yield data on sex and age composition of the elephant populations as well as numbers.
 In the smaller, recently established elephant populations numbers are determined from aerial census, the known numbers of animals translocated and known mortalities.

-The estimates and counts quoted range over the period August 1990 to June 1991.
+The estimates and counts quoted range over the period August 1990 to April 1994.
 Because the census work is carried out as routine operations in the national parks and on some of the private nature reserves, no detailed descriptions of the procedures followed have been published recently in the formal literature.
-However, internal reports (eg. Ostrosky, 1988a; Whyte, 1990) are produced for every census carried out.
-The earlier surveys carried out in the Kruger National Park were, however, published (Pienaar, van Wyk and Fairall, 1966).
+However, internal reports (eg. Ostrosky 1988a, Whyte 1990) are produced for every census carried out.
+The earlier surveys carried out in the Kruger National Park were, however, published (Pienaar, van Wyk and Fairall 1966).